AdobeDocs/campaign.en/help/v8/start/delivery-best-practices.md

 +++

-### SMS length
+### SMS length {#sms-length-check}

 By default, the number of characters in an SMS meets the GSM (Global System for Mobile Communications) standards.
 SMS messages using GSM encoding are limited to 160 characters, or 153 characters per SMS for messages sent in multiple parts.

-Transliteration consists of replacing one character of an SMS by another when that character is not taken into account by the GSM standard.
-Note that inserting personalization fields into the content of your SMS message may introduce characters that are not taken into account by the GSM encoding.
-You can authorize character transliteration by checking the corresponding box in the SMPP channel settings tab of the corresponding **[!UICONTROL External account]**.

 +++ **Read out few best practices**

 * To keep all of the characters in your SMS messages as they are, to not alter proper names for example, do not enable transliteration.

 * However, if your SMS messages contain a lot of characters that are not taken into account by the GSM standard, enable transliteration to limit the costs of sending your messages.
 Learn more [in this section](../send/sms/smpp-external-account.md#smpp-transliteration).

+* You can apply SMS transliteration, which consists in replacing one character of an SMS by another when that character is not taken into account by the GSM standard.
+Note that inserting personalization fields into the content of your SMS message may introduce characters that are not taken into account by the GSM encoding.
+As a Campaign Administrator, you can enable character transliteration by checking the corresponding box in the SMPP channel settings tab of the corresponding **[!UICONTROL External account]**.
+[Learn more](../send/sms/smpp-external-account.md#smpp-transliteration)

 +++